Waboom AI

 • You will iterate every step ("no shorter, no warmer, no try again")

-• The task involves sensitive judgement you would not delegate to a junior
+• The task needs sensitive judgement you would not delegate to a junior teammate of yours

 • A useful test: if you would hand the task to a junior teammate and check back tomorrow, it is a Cowork task.
 If you would only hand it to them while standing over their shoulder, stay in chat.